 Want to arrange a school or Scout tour of an ambulance with a talk on emergency response?
 Contact our Public Relations Manager.

 Want to give blood?
-The Squad will sponsor two more blood drives in 2016, from 8:30am to 2:30pm on September 10 (railroad station) and on December 3 (Squad building).
-The Squad building is at 31 N. Passaic Avenue, but you should park in the lot behind the building, entering the lot from Center Street.
+The Squad will sponsor a blood drive from 8:30am to 2:30pm on Saturday, December 3, at the Squad building at 31 N. Passaic Avenue, Chatham.
+Please park in the lot behind the building, entering the lot from Center Street.

 Want to arrange ambulance coverage for a special event, or arrange for a lift assist?
 Contact our Operations Lieutenant.